kubernetes/enhancements/keps/sig-windows/4802-windows-node-shutdown/README.md

 #### Beta -> GA Graduation

-* Addresses feedback from beta
+* Addressed feedback from beta
   * Beta feedback has been collected and incorporated
   * No major issues or API changes identified during beta period
 * Sufficient number of users using the feature